 6. Dharana

-Dharana is the area of study pertains to focus and concentration.
+Dharana is the area of study that pertains to focus and concentration.
 It is one of the main components of the idea of meditation.
-This is a discipline practice of the mind – to solely turn your focus to one thing, or even one person.
+This is a discipline practice of the mind, to solely turn your focus to one thing or even just one person.

 7. Dhyana